marsh-circle/civicrm-training-guide/docs/sessions/communications.md

      * litmus - quite expensive - good for layout testing in different browsers
      * http://www.mail-tester.com/ - cheaper and quite effective for spam, at least
 * Mailings can be scheduled
-* Mailings must include an opt out or unsubscribe
+* Mailings must include an opt out or unsubscribe.

 Make sure that you include in the email:

 * external links for tracking
 * an image that they will have to download images to see
 * a token that is replaced by their name
-* a checksum link to a profile form
+* a checksum link to a profile form.
   The link detail is http://www.organisation.org/civicrm/profile/edit?reset=1&gid=N&id={contact.contact_id}&{contact.checksum} where N is the ID of the profile form you want them to edit.
 The special link lasts for 7 days from the day you send the mailing (in Drupal / Joomla sites).

 ### Tokens and checksums

 Talk about out of the box tokens and the fact that you can create custom tokens.

 Explain what checksums are and get people to think about when they would be useful.
 Make sure the final list includes: